Costume jewelry: Components

-This resulted in a number of years during which sterling silver costume jewelry was produced and some can still be found in today's vintage jewelry marketplace.
+This resulted in some years during which sterling silver costume jewelry was produced and some can still be found in today's vintage jewelry marketplace.

 Modern costume jewelry incorporates a wide range of materials.
 High-end crystals, cubic zirconia simulated diamonds, and some semi-precious stones are used in place of precious stones.
 Metals include gold- or silver-plated brass, and sometimes vermeil or sterling silver.
-Lower-priced jewelry may still use gold plating over pewter, nickel, or other metals; items made in countries outside the United States may contain lead.
-Some pieces incorporate plastic, acrylic, leather, or wood.
+Lower-priced jewelry may still use gold plating over pewter, nickel, or other metals; some pieces incorporate plastic, acrylic, leather, or wood.

+Some low-cost jewelry has been found to contain toxic metals such as lead.

 Historical expression

 Costume jewelry can be characterized by the period in history in which it was made.

 Art Deco period (1920–1930s)

-The Art Deco movement was an attempt to combine the harshness of mass production with the sensitivity of art and design.
-It was during this period that Coco Chanel introduced costume jewelry to complete the costume.
-The Art Deco movement died with the onset of the Great Depression and the outbreak of World War II.
+The Art Deco movement attempted to combine the harshness of mass production with the sensitivity of art and design.
+The movement died with the onset of the Great Depression and the outbreak of World War II.

 According to Schiffer, some of the characteristics of the costume jewelry in the Art Deco period were: